JacksonCorley/water_well_pump_optimization/README.txt

 INSTALLATION :
-1) Download Docker Desktop for your specific machine from https://www.docker.com/
+1) Download Docker Desktop for your specific machine from https://www.docker.com/ 1.a) Ensure that "docker-compose" is included with your Docker Desktop instalation.
+If it isn't download it for your respective OS from https://docs.docker.com/compose/install/
 2) Run Docker Desktop.
 3) Open the terminal in team097final directory, then cd to CODE directory. cd CODE directory